SymfonyId/api-platform/README.md

 Start to hack
 -------------

-A default application representing a bookstore is installed by default.
+A demo application (a bookstore) is pre-installed.

-* Run `bin/console server:start` and open `http://localhost:8000` in any
+* Run `app/console server:start` and open `http://localhost:8000` in any
   HTTP client to access the API.
 * Open `http://localhost:8000/doc` to read the HTML documentation an play with the sandbox.